|Nutrition Facts (per serving)|

 Gather the ingredients.

-Open your bottles of root beer and pour them into two large glasses.
-Place the glasses in the refrigerator while you prepare the rest of the floats.
+Pour the root beer into 2 large, tall glasses.
+Place the glasses in the refrigerator while you prepare the rest of the ingredients.
 This lets off a little of the carbonation so it won’t overly fizz when the ice cream is added.

 Add the sugar, cinnamon, and water to a small saucepan.
-Cook, swirling the pan occasionally until the mixture has thickened, about 2-3 minutes.
+Cook, swirling the pan occasionally until the mixture is thickened and syrupy, 2 to 3 minutes.

 Remove from the pan from the heat and allow it to cool while you prepare the whipped cream.

-Add the heavy cream to a bowl and whip with a hand mixer until soft peaks form.
-Then whip in the powdered sugar until just combined.
+Add the heavy cream and powdered sugar to a bowl and whip with a hand mixer until soft peaks form.
 Don’t over mix or you will end up with butter rather than whipped cream.

 Add two to three scoops of ice cream to each glass.

-Drizzle the cinnamon syrup on top.
-Then top with the whipped cream and cherry and serve immediately, with a straw and a long spoon.
+Top with the whipped cream and drizzle the cinnamon syrup on top.
+Add the cherry, if using.
+Serve immediately, with a straw and a long spoon.

-- Vanilla ice cream is traditionally used, but you can also try out other flavors.
-Chocolate ice cream works well with dark sodas and strawberry or other fruit forward ice creams work well with lemon lime sodas.
+- Vanilla ice cream is traditionally used, but you can also try other flavors.
+Chocolate ice cream works well dark sodas, and strawberry or other fruit-forward ice creams work well with lemon-lime sodas.